Marthaquinram/server-deployment-practice/README.md

 - In terminal run npm i to install dependencies and then run npm test to run all test.
 - In terminal run brew install sqlite3, sequalize
 - Add DATABASE_URL with heroku postgres link to .env file.
+- Run thunderclient and test both end routes /soccer and /bands. see models for data model on what data types to search in thunderclient.

 #### Notes:
 - Followed instructions and demo step by step and successfully got test to pass on local and github.